Namr/Qalam/README.md

 qalamc -q ./examples/BV-Quirk.json -o quirkTest.py
 ```

+Please note that Quirk support is limited so far, and Qalam only supports a subset of the gates and features of the full Quirk editor.

 ## Building
 Qalam can easily be built using CMake.
 It has no external dependencies.
 The following set of commands can be used to build:
 ```